Ketamine Detox & Treatment

 For chronic users, the withdrawal timeline may be longer, but various treatment options are available to help deal with the primarily psychological issues associated with larger doses of ketamine use.

-The withdrawal timeline differs from one treatment center to another.
+The withdrawal timeline differs from one treatment centre to another.

 What Happens During addiction and Rehab Treatment?